forthy42/net2o/wiki/squid.md

 it increases the amount of coins quickly.
 Low bidding makes that funding channel unattractive.

-To stabilize the $quid further, you can either pay in fiat money (generating more $quids in process), or in $quid (keep the number of
-$quids constant), that can help to avoid inflation, but it also avoids deflation, because if the $quid is rising, paying fiat money is more cost-effective.

 The difference between normal sponsorship and this approach is that while the issuers of $quids get paid for their work, the people who pay can trade the $quid, like investors in corporations can sell